Spar (retailer): INTERSPAR

-INTERSPAR is an Austrian hypermarket chain founded in 1970 and owned by SPAR Austria, operating large stores ranging from 3,000 to 6,000 m² in Austria, Croatia, Hungary, Slovenia and Northeastern Italy.
+INTERSPAR is an Austrian hypermarket chain founded in 1970 and owned by SPAR Austria, operating large stores ranging from 3,000 to 6,000 m^{2} in Austria, Croatia, Hungary, Slovenia and Italy.

 KwikSPAR

-KwikSPAR, only found in South Africa, is a smaller quick stop shop for convenience, larger than the conventional SPAR Express and smaller than the normal SPAR.
+KwikSPAR, only found in Southern Africa, is a smaller quick stop shop for convenience, larger than the conventional SPAR Express and smaller than the normal SPAR.
 These stores tend to have extended trading hours, some operating as 24-hour convenience stores.